spawnmarvel/azure-arm-bash/README.md

 * adminUsername and adminPassword will be set on deploy
 * Add a parameter in parameters file masterPrefixName, add the same parameters in template.
 * In the Template use the prefix for below paramters, and remove them from the paramters file, since they are no longer needed
+* Added one datadisk in the template file

 ## Parameters file
 ```json